 A November 26, 2020 BMJ opinion column by associate editor Peter Doshi followed up on Dr. Hamid’s skepticism by outlining several specific concerns:

 Subsequent to publication of some of the Pfizer Phase III trial results and summary data, a January 4, 2021 follow-up BMJ opinion column by Dr. Doshi questioned the trasparency and integrity of the clinical trials.
-Specifically, it pointed to many “suspected covid-19” cases that were never PCR test confirmed and thus excluded as PCR test confirmed cases included in the Pfizer study: “With 20 times more suspected than confirmed cases, this category of disease cannot be ignored simply because there was no positive PCR test result.”
+Specifically, it pointed to many times more “suspected covid-19” cases that were never PCR test confirmed and excluded as cases that were PCR test confirmed and included in the Pfizer study: “With 20 times more suspected than confirmed cases, this category of disease cannot be ignored simply because there was no positive PCR test result.”
 It proceeded to point out that, depending on how those cases were to be allocated, the RRR could be as low as 19 per cent, well below the 50 per cent threshold required for vaccine approval.
 It also points to a disproportionate number of exclusions from the vaccinated group (311) relative to the placebo group (60) among numerous other apparent irregularities in the Pfizer study.
 Dr. Doshi also highlights that these trials are not expected to conclude until “sometime in mid-to-late 2022”, after which the trial data may or may not be released.

 This skeptcism was not just limited to the BMJ.
 On February 26, 2021, Medicina published a commentary titled ‘Outcome Reporting Bias in COVID-19 mRNA Vaccine Clinical Trials’.
 On April 20, 2021, The Lancet published a commentary titled ‘COVID-19 vaccine efficacy and effectiveness—the elephant (not) in the room‘.